Desmond Jennings: Tampa Bay Rays

 Jennings was the Rays' fifth-best prospect heading into the 2009 season according to Baseball America, and the 18th-best prospect overall in their midseason top 25.

 Jennings was named to the 2010 All-Star Futures Game.
 From 2008 to 2011, Jennings was a top-100 prospect in baseball in each preseason ranking of both Baseball America and Baseball Prospectus.
 He peaked at sixth overall in Baseball America's pre-2010 ranking.

-In 2010, he batted .278 for the season in Triple-A Durham, and .190 in 21 at-bats with Tampa Bay.
+In 2010, Jennings batted .278 for the season with the Triple-A Durham Bulls, and .190 in 21 at-bats with Tampa Bay.

 Jennings was called up from Triple-A Durham on July 23, 2011, as the Rays optioned Reid Brignac to Durham.
 At the time of his call-up, Jennings was batting .275 and leading the International League in runs scored, with 68.

 On July 28, 2011, Jennings blasted his first career home run, a two-run shot against the Oakland Athletics.
 On September 7, 2011, Jennings hit his first career walk-off home run off Mark Lowe to give the Rays a 5-4 win over the Texas Rangers and give them their 1,000th win in franchise history.

 With the departure of B.J.
 Upton to Atlanta, Jennings began the 2013 season as the starting center fielder and lead-off hitter, with Sam Fuld as his backup.
 On August 3, Jennings fractured his left middle finger, and was placed on the disabled list 3 days later.
 Jennings returned on August 19, and finished the season with Tampa Bay.
 In 139 games, he hit .252/.334/.414 with 14 home runs, 54 RBI, 82 runs scored and 20 stolen bases.
 He led the team in triples (6) and stolen bases.

 On May 7, 2013, Jennings hit a line drive which hit Toronto Blue Jays pitcher J. A. Happ in the head.
 Happ needed to be carried off the field on a stretcher after an 11-minute delay.
 Jennings was visibly shaken by the accident but remained in the game.

 On May 3, 2015, Jennings was placed on the 15-day disabled list due to left knee bursitis.

 On August 26, 2016, The Rays announced that Jennings would be released the next day.
 Over his seven-year career with the Tampa Bay Rays, he batted .245 with 55 home runs, 191 RBI, and 95 stolen bases.

-Cincinnati Reds

-On February 9, 2017, Jennings signed a minor league contract with the Cincinnati Reds.
-He was released by Cincinnati on March 31, 2017.

 New York Mets

+On February 9, 2017, Jennings signed a minor league contract with the Cincinnati Reds organization.
+He was released by Cincinnati prior to the start of the season on March 31.

-On April 5, 2017, Jennings signed a minor league contract with the New York Mets; he was assigned to the Mets' Triple-A affiliate, the Las Vegas 51s.
-He was released from the Mets organization on June 16, 2017.
+On April 5, 2017, Jennings signed a minor league contract with the New York Mets; he was subsequently assigned to their Triple-A affiliate, the Las Vegas 51s.
+In 55 appearances for Las Vegas, he slashed .237/.301/.416 with eight home runs, 25 RBI, and three stolen bases.
+Jennings was released by the Mets organization on June 16.